 Adding Python libraries to a Cloud Datalab instance

 Cloud Datalab includes a set of libraries.
 The included libraries are intended to support common data analysis, transformation, and visualization scenarios.
 You can add additional Python libraries using one of the following three mechanisms:

-Option 1: Add a code cell in a notebook to pip install the library, and then run the code cell after substituting
+Option 1: Add a code cell in a notebook and install the library using conda, substituting

-!pip install lib-nameThis is the easiest way to customize for individual needs and involves minimum maintenance as the underlying Cloud Datalab image is updated because rerunning the code cell is trivial.
+!conda install -y lib-nameThis is the easiest way to customize for individual needs and involves minimum maintenance as the underlying Cloud Datalab image is updated because rerunning the code cell is trivial.